LL-Pengfei/CS1010-AY1819S1-Personal/docs/as03-comments.md

 ## Mark Distribution

-Output from `histogram`.
+The output from `histogram`.
 Marks are scaled up by 3x.

 ```
           ┴┴┴┴┴┴┴┴┴┴